 As the name suggests, these are short-acting insulins and usually take longer to produce an effect.

 This type of insulin acts like basal insulin: it is absorbed slower, extending the duration of its effect.
 It is dispensed once or twice a day and it is specially used to control the blood glucose level during the night, while fasting or between meals.
 It is usually combined with fast-acting insulins.

 |Start||1 – 2 hours|

 Example: Humulin N.

 Like intermediate-acting insulins, they are used like basal insulins and slowly absorbed, having a minimum peak effect.
 Its effect is more stable during most part of the day.

 Examples: Tresiba, Toujeo, Levemir, Lantus.

 These are combinations of fast-acting insulins with intermediate-acting insulins, in different proportions.
-It is only necessary an injection of premixed insulin to control both basal and prandial glycemia.
+Just an injection of premixed insulin is enough to control both basal and prandial glycemia.

-It is impossible to take insulin pills because it would decompose during the digestion.
-It has to be injected into the fat located under the skin so that it can be incorporated into the blood.
+Diabetes management would be much easier if insulin could be taken by pills, we all agree with that.
+However, it is not possible to take insulin as pills because it would decompose during the digestion.
+That is why it has to be injected into the fat located under the skin so that it can be added to the blood.